jfrog/trainings/course-2/lab-1/README.md

 $JFROG_SAAS_URL/access/api/v1/tokens
 ```

-### Scoped token for a transient user (non existing user)
+### [OPTIONAL] Scoped token for a transient user (non existing user)

 > a token can be [refreshed](https://jfrog.com/help/r/jfrog-rest-apis/refresh-token)

-Generate a transient user (will inherit the permission related to the specified groups)
+Generate a transient user (will inherit the permission related to the specified groups) by executing the following command

 ```bash
 # the token will expire in 300 seconds and can be refreshed